-Tax Refund Money by Direct Bank Deposit or a Check in the Mail?
+Tax Refund by Direct Bank Deposit or a Check in the Mail

 Why wait for a refund check in the mail?
 Direct bank deposit of your tax refund money is the fastest and safest way to receive your IRS tax refund!
 This is easy to do when you file your tax return on eFile.com-after your complete your return, you can select the direct deposit option during our efile process.

-Your tax refund money will be deposited into your bank account automatically; there is no need to make a trip to the bank.
+Your tax refund money will be deposited into your bank account automatically.
+There is no need to make a trip to the bank to deposit a check.

-Use efile.com to prepare and file your taxes and select the direct deposit option to receive your tax refund fast (usually 8-15 days after your tax return is accepted by the IRS).
+Use eFile.com to prepare and file your taxes and select the direct deposit option to receive your tax refund fast (usually 8-14 days after your tax return is accepted by the IRS).

 Check the latest estimated tax refund deposit dates

-If you are filing Married Filing Joint, some financial institutions do not allow a joint refund to be deposited into an individual account.
+If you are filing Married Filing Joint, some financial institutions do not allow a joint refund to be deposited into an individual bank account.
 Check with your bank or other financial institution to make sure your direct deposit will be accepted.
 Some banks charge a small fee for direct deposit.
 Double check your Bank Routing Number and Bank Account Number when you fill out the direct deposit section of your tax return.
 Verifying these numbers is just as important as double checking your name, date of birth, and Social Security Number.
 If you aren't sure what your bank numbers are, call your bank and ask.

-The IRS sends you a check to the mailing address you entered on your tax return via the U.S. Postal Service: efile.com provides this option during the efile Checkout process.
+The IRS sends you a check to the mailing address you entered on your tax return via the U.S. Postal Service.
+EFile.com provides this option during the efile Checkout process.
 However, it will take you longer to get your refund and there is the danger that your tax refund check might get lost or damaged in the mail.

-Tax Refund with Deduct Fee from Refund (e-Collect)
+Refund Via Deduct Fee from Refund (e-Collect) Option

-If you use the eFile Deluxe or Premium service and incur a charge for it, you may choose to have your tax preparation fee deducted from your tax refund.
-Your expected tax refund will be transferred from the IRS to the bank of our e-Collect partner, and then transferred to your bank minus the e-Collect and tax preparation fees.
-An e-Collect (Deduct Fee from Refund, or DFFR) fee of only $19.95 will be charged for this service.
-This fee is one of the lowest in the industry and is charged by our e-Collect partner, EPS Financial/Bancorp), and is automatically deducted from your tax refund before the remainder is deposited in your bank account.
+You may choose to have your tax preparation fee deducted from your tax refund using e-Collect.
+Your expected tax refund will be transferred from the IRS to the bank of our e-Collect partner, EPS Financial, and then transferred to your bank minus the e-Collect and tax preparation fees.
+An e-Collect fee (Deduct Fee from Refund, or DFFR) of only $24.95 will be charged for this service.
+This fee is one of the lowest in the industry and is charged by EPS.
+It's automatically deducted from your tax refund before the remainder is deposited in your bank account.